“Alberto Manguel is to reading what Casanova was to sex.”-Scotland on Sunday

-In Buenos Aires, 1964, a blind writer in his sixties approaches a sixteen-year-old bookstore clerk and asking if he would be interested in a part-time job reading aloud.
-The writer was Jorge Luis Borges, one of the world’s finest literary minds; the boy was Alberto Manguel, who was later to become an internationally acclaimed author and editor and bibliophile.
-The young Manguel spent several years reading aloud and transcribing for the enigmatic Borges.
-Here he recalls this time with integrity and warmth, offering us an intimate and moving portrait of one of the great literary luminaries.
+In 1964, in Buenos Aires, a blind writer in his sixties approached a sixteen-year-old bookstore clerk and asked if he would be interested in a part-time job reading aloud.
+The writer was Jorge Luis Borges, one of the world’s finest literary minds; the boy was Alberto Manguel, who was later to become an internationally acclaimed author and bibliophile.

 Manguel’s reflections are part memoir, part biography, and all celebration of the living quality of literature.
 A moving portrait of an enigmatic genius, replete with deep insight into Borges and the writers he most admired.